Hong Kong port strikers camp outside Li Ka-shing headquarters

 Hong Kong, the gateway to mainland China’s manufacturing heartland, is the world’s third-largest port, after Shanghai and Singapore, but the strike has diverted some traffic to the nearby Chinese port of Shenzhen, where Li also operates berths.

-Cheung Bing-leung, Secretary for Transport and Housing, said delays at the terminal could be up to seven or eight days, local media reported.
+Cheung Kin-chung, Secretary for Labour and Welfare, said delays at the terminal could be up to seven or eight days, local media reported.
 The volume of cargo handled by HIT stood at 86 percent of capacity, the company said on Saturday.

-(This version of the story corrects the name and title of official in last paragraph.)

 Additional reporting by Venus Wu; Editing by Anne Marie Roantree and Ron Popeski